bytefish/bytefish.de/drafts/local_phase_quantization.md

 ### putting it into a script ###

 So let's put everything we have discussed so far into a tiny little script.
+The parameters used in the experiments are taken from the relevant publications and previous experiments.

 <table>
   <tr>